Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Run az aks install-connector.
 Box 2: Run kubectl apply.
 Box 3: Run az aks install-connector.
 - [ ] Box 1: Run helm init.
 Box 2: Run az role assignment create.
 Box 3: Run kubectl apply.

-### Note: This question is part of a series of questions that present the same scenario.
-Each question in the series contains a unique solution that might meet the stated goals.
-Some question sets might have more than one correct solution, while others might not have a correct solution After you answer a question in this section, you will NOT be able to return to it.
-As a result these questions will not appear in the review screen.
-You integrate a cloud-hosted Jenkins server and a new Azure DevOps deployment.
+### You integrate a cloud-hosted Jenkins server and a new Azure DevOps deployment.
 You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
-Solution: You create a service hook subscription that uses the build completed event Does this meet the goal?
+Solution: You create a service hook subscription that uses the build completed event.
+Does this meet the goal?

+- [ ] Yes.
+- [x] No.

+### You integrate a cloud-hosted Jenkins server and a new Azure DevOps deployment.
+You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
+Solution: You add a trigger to the build pipeline.
+Does this meet the goal?

 - [ ] Yes.
 - [x] No.